Morbid Symptoms: Phonehacking, Celebrities and the Press

 It can’t be said that the NOTW was performing a public service through such activity, but it was certainly giving its readership what it wanted.
 Nor was it the only tabloid for whom peering into the intimate lives of famous people – particularly their bedrooms – has been a source of profit.

 Even the Daily Mail, for all its repressed Middle England morality, can rarely hold back from examining the sheets of the rich and famous.
 Today’s Mail contains the crucial information that ‘loverat’ footballer (C)Ashley Cole has just ‘bedded’ a lingerie model, accompanied by a photograph of said model with very little lingerie.

-Newsagents and supermarket magazine racks are filled with stories about dumpings, ‘romps’ and shaggings, with photos of bleached and pallid stars in sunglasses going shopping or captured on beaches by remorseless paparazzi with the eyes of executioners, who focus in on every sagging buttock, wrinkle, blemish or roll of fat to show that these gods and goddesses are really just like us – and sometimes worse.
+Newsagents and supermarket magazine racks are filled with stories about dumpings, ‘romps’ and shaggings; with photos of bleached and pallid stars in sunglasses going shopping or captured on beaches by remorseless paparazzi who focus in on every sagging buttock, wrinkle, blemish or roll of fat to show that these gods and goddesses are really just like us – and sometimes worse.